-The big take away that we want is to be travelers and not tourists, we want to give back to the communities that we are involved with and not just endlessly consume.
+The big takeaway is that we are travelers, not tourists.
+We want to give back to the communities that we are involved with and not just consume.

-A big change that we have made to the Starter Costa Rica itinerary and one that we are really proud of is called the Cocal Cooking Experience.
+A big change that we have made to the Starter Costa Rica itinerary and one that we are really proud of is called, El Cocal Cooking Experience.

 This addition to the itinerary has had a very positive impact in both the community and with our travelers.